colmanhumphrey/matchfinder/README.md

 has some reasonble features for generating random vectors, including setting minimum weights, prior weights etc.

+We're only generating 25 here, but for a serious go of things, we'd probably want closer to 1,000.
 ```r
 weight_vecs <- generate_random_weights(
     prior_weights = c(2, 1),